moltenform/lnzscript/lnzscript_html_doc/rst/lnz_02_overview.rst

 Files
 ::

-	// note that you can use / in paths.
-If you use \, it must be escaped.
+	// note that if \ is used in a filepath, it must be escaped. var s = File.readFile('c:\\dir\\myfile.txt')
-	// these are equivalent:
-	var s = File.readFile('c:\\dir\\myfile.txt')
-	var s = File.readFile('c:/dir/myfile.txt')
 	var arFiles = File.dirListFiles('c:\\dir', 'name'); //array of files in the folder sorted by name

 Controls - this type of thing is useful
 ::

 	Process.open('calc.exe'); Time.sleep(500);